Image credit: John Cairns

 Professor Andrea Ghez is an astronomer and Professor of Physics and Astronomy at the University of California, Los Angeles.
 She is one of the world’s leading experts in observational astrophysics and is best known for her groundbreaking work on the centre of the Galaxy, which has uncovered the best evidence to date for the existence of supermassive black holes.
 She was the first woman to receive a Crafoord prize in 2012 and has won numerous other prestigious honours for her work.
 She is dedicated to communicating science to the general public and to inspiring girls into the field.

-Professor Shafi Goldwasser is a computer scientist and the RSA Professor of Electrical Engineering and Computer Science at the University of California, Berkeley.
+Professor Shafi Goldwasser is a computer scientist and the RSA Professor of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT).
 With research interests spanning cryptography, computational number theory, complexity theory, and beyond, she has made major contributions to the field, including the introduction of zero-knowledge interactive proofs.
 She was the recipient of the ACM Turing Award in 2012 and has received numerous other awards and honours.
 She is a member of the American Academy of Arts and Sciences, National Academy of Science and the National Academy of Engineering, and Israeli National Academy of Science.
 She is also a foreign member of the Russian National Academy of Science, and a London Royal Mathematical Society Honorary Member.

 Professor Daniel Kahneman is Professor Emeritus of Psychology and Public Affairs at Princeton.
 He is best known for his work with Amos Tversky on human judgment and decision-making, for which he was awarded the Nobel Memorial Prize in Economics in 2002.
 He has worked across several areas of psychology, including attention, the memory of experiences, well-being, counterfactual thinking, and behavioural economics, and is the author of the best-selling Thinking, Fast and Slow (2011).
 His many honours include the Presidential Medal of Freedom (2013) and the Distinguished Lifetime Career Contribution of the American Psychological Association (2007).